Security and user experience

 Enterprise Mobility Management (EMM) segments into Mobile Device Management (MDM) and Mobile Application Management (MAM).
 While MDM enables organizations to secure and control mobile devices, MAM facilitates application delivery and management.
 With the increasing adoption of BYOD, you can typically implement a MAM solution, such as Endpoint Management, to assist with application delivery, software licensing, configuration, and application life cycle management.

 With Endpoint Management, you can go a step further to secure these apps by configuring specific MAM policies and VPN settings to prevent data leak and other security threats.
-Endpoint Management provides organizations with the flexibility to deploy their solution as a MAM-only or a MDM-only environment, or to implement Endpoint Management as a unified Endpoint Management Enterprise environment that provides both MDM and MAM functionality within in the same platform.
+Endpoint Management provides organizations with the flexibility to deploy their solution as a MAM-only environment, or to implement Endpoint Management as a unified Endpoint Management Enterprise environment that provides both MDM and MAM functionality within in the same platform.

 In addition to the ability to deliver apps to mobile devices, Endpoint Management offers app containerization through MDX technology.
 MDX secures apps through encryption that is separate from device level encryption; you can wipe or lock the app, and the apps are subject to granular policy-based controls.
 Independent software vendors (ISVs) can apply these controls using the Mobile Apps SDK.

 In a corporate environment, users use a variety of mobile apps to aid in their job role.
 The apps can include apps from the public app store, in-house developed apps, or native apps as well, in some cases.
 Endpoint Management categorizes these apps as follows: